cjerdonek/free-sampler/README.md

 section.

 The application is tested with automated unit tests and end-to-end browser tests.
-The implementation of the algorithm is tested against the test cases that are publicly available in the [`rivest-sampler-tests`][sampler-tests] repository.
+The mathematical aspects of the algorithm are tested against the publicly available test cases in the [`rivest-sampler-tests`][sampler-tests] repository.
 Tests are set up to run automatically using [Travis CI][travis-ci].
 Different browser versions are tested automatically from Travis using [Selenium][selenium]